Win-C/warbler/README.md

     - One user may have many followers and one user may be following many users (many-to-many)

 ## Current features

-- General app functions:
-    - Homepage of messages from followers
+- Homepage for logged in user consists of messages from current followers, showing most recent
-    - Ability to write messages up to 140 characters long
+- Logged in user can write messages up to 140 characters long
-    - Ability to like (star) and unlike (unstar) messages
+- Logged in user can like (star) and unlike (unstar) other user's messages
-    - Ability to follow and unfollow other users
+- Logged in user can follow and unfollow other users
-    - Ability to search for users
+- Logged in user can search for users
-    - Ability to edit own profile
+- Logged in user can edit own profile

 ## Upcoming features

-- Additional features under development:
 - AJAX for liking / unliking messages without needing a full page refresh
 - DRY up authorization
 - DRY up URLs
 - Optimize queries
 - Make change password form
 - Allow "private" accounts
 - Add admin users
 - User blocking
 - Direct messages
 - Custom 404 page
 - DRY up templates

 ## Tech stack
 - PostgreSQL for database